xlladdins/xll/docs/Excel4MacrosA-D.md

 | 11           | Chart                                                                    |
 | 12           | Visual Basic                                                             |

-Menu    is the menu to which you want the new command added.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;is the menu to which you want the new command added.

   - > Menu can be either the name of a menu as text or the number of a
     > menu.